Amplifying microwave pulses with a single qubit engine fueled by quantum measurements: Conclusion

 \section{Conclusion}

 We have successfully demonstrated the operation of an engine solely powered by quantum measurement backaction and put to the task of amplifying an incoming microwave signal.
-The engine is able to increase the incoming power by more than $10~\%$.
 Probing the gain of this amplification provides a direct measurement of the work extracted by the engine.
 We have linked the power flow inferred from qubit tomography at various times to the continuously measured excess power in the outgoing microwave signal within a cycle and as a function of cycle number.
 We have identified two primary limitations to the performance of the quantum measurement engine: first, the frequency stability of the qubit over time, and second, its finite coherence time.
 Such limitations may be mitigated with better optimization of the superconducting qubit fabrication.
 Moreover, the $\hat{\sigma}_x$ readout outcomes over several successive cycles may be used to estimate the qubit detuning and stabilize the qubit frequency during the engine operation with ac-Stark effect or using a flux-tunable qubit \cite{Vepsalainen2022}.

 Our current focus has been on measuring the average gain and extracted work.
 However, in future studies, investigating the full statistics of work fluctuations through single-shot measurements would be of great interest, especially in the context of quantum fluctuation theorems \cite{Elouard19,Prech24} and thermodynamic/kinetic uncertainty relations \cite{Hasegawa20,Reiche22,Maity24,Moreira24}.
 Achieving this would require work measurement with high quantum efficiency and high resolution, such as employing high-efficiency heterodyne detection \cite{Eddins2019}, microwave photon detectors or counters~\cite{dassonneville_number-resolved_2020, Lescanne2020, Balembois2024} or bolometers and calorimeters \cite{gunyho2024zeptojoulecalorimetry}.
 The reflection of the relatively large incoming drive may be challenging to handle.
 This issue can be mitigated by using non-resonant gates and/or Rabi drives such as subharmonic driving \cite{xia2023} in order to separate the incoming field from the outgoing field in frequency.